 - Attend conferences and workshops for all Fellows from all years on topics of concern to faculty and the University

 - Meet with University and state leaders to discuss important issues facing the University

 Academic Leadership Fellows must be tenured faculty or fixed-term faculty members.
-Fixed-term faculty must have at least seven years of service at UNC in a primarily instructional role.
-Applicants must submit applications during the fall semester.
-The application period typically runs from Sept.
-1 through Oct.
-31 for the fellowships in the following academic year.
+Fixed-term faculty must have at least seven years of service at UNC-Chapel Hill in a primarily instructional role.

 The ALP selection committee seeks to identify a diverse group of Fellows that represent a mix of emerging and established leaders from all parts of the University, including the arts, sciences, humanities, social sciences and the professions.
 Those selected are judged to be among those who will benefit the most from participation and who have the most potential to contribute as academic leaders.

 For more information, contact:

 Program Director for the Academic Leadership Program